 The accreditation of degrees in the biosciences is based on six overarching learning outcomes.
 All of these outcomes require an understanding of the context and an appreciation of how the living world operates.
-They are underpinned and informed by the UK QAA Bioscience and Biomedical Sciences Benchmarks Statement and by reference to other Benchmarks (Biomedical Sciences and

-Agriculture), which should be taken as the foundation documents on which the general subjectspecific requirements are built.
+They are underpinned by the QAA Bioscience Benchmark Statement and by reference to other Benchmarks (Biomedical Sciences and Agriculture), which should be taken as the foundation documents on which the general subject-specific requirements are built.

 The Royal Society of Biology is keen to support all bioscience programmes that aim to meet the criteria for accreditation.
 For established programmes, the learning outcomes attained by graduates will be judged.
-However, we also encourage Universities to submit new programmes for accreditation, where there are no graduates as yet.
+However, we also encourage Higher Education Institutions (HEIs) to submit new programmes for accreditation, where there are no graduates as yet.
 Under these circumstances, the accreditation process will include a review of the programme documentation and a site visit before the first cohort of students graduate.
 The Society may grant interim accreditation pending first cohort graduation, with full accreditation occurring afterwards, if appropriate.

-Universities with relevant programmes in development should refer to Appendix F, and contact the Accreditation Team to discuss interim accreditation.
+HEIs with relevant programmes in development should refer to Appendix F, and contact the Accreditation Team to discuss interim accreditation.